How to use diagnostics after FIT ingestion

 The Altitude (ft) distribution chart appears lower on the page, so it works best as the final context check after you have already reviewed the main movement and HR relationships.

-• where most of your valid samples cluster
+• where most valid samples cluster

-• whether there are obvious outliers that are not representative
+• whether there are obvious altitude outliers

 • if the dataset is dominated by a very different altitude regime from your intended planning use, be cautious about over-trusting the result